 Applicants must complete the SF-424 in Grants.gov.
-The SF-424 is generated when the applicant begins the submission process.
-For "Type of Applicant," do not select "other."
-The amount of federal funding requested in the "Estimated Funding" section of this form must match the amount of federal funding requested in the budget section of the application package.
-This program does not require a match; therefore, the values for the Applicant line should be zero.
-The individual who is listed as "Authorized Representative" must be an individual who has the authority to apply for and accept grant awards on behalf of the organization or jurisdiction.
+The SF-424 is generated when the applicant begins the submission process in Grants.gov.
+For Type of Applicant (box 9), do not select "Other".
+The amount of federal funding requested in the "Estimated Funding" section of this form (box 18a) must match the amount of federal funding requested in the budget section of the application package.
+This program does not require a match; therefore, the value for the Applicant line (box 18b) should be zero.
+The individual who is listed as "Authorized Representative" (box 21) must be an individual who has the authority to apply for and accept grant awards on behalf of the organization or jurisdiction.